 3.2.2 Support teachers in using data to make informed instructional decisions during common planning plan Curriculum Coordinators/Data Specialist Pilot in SY 20-21 Teacher teams will be able to use data effectively to adjust instruction.
-Teacher common planning time and tutorials/resources to help teachers understand how to use data to inform instructional decisions 3.2.3 Provide additional trainings or workshops for parents to understand the key data points related to their students Curriculum Coordinators/Data Specialist Pilot in Fall 2021 Online or in-person tutorial, perhaps coupled with parent/teacher conferences Research, time, and technology Goal 4: Cultural Competency To cultivate the cultural colorganizational cultural col corporate strategies to fo ster and sustain the Objective 4.1 For new hires, increase the teachers of color to 2 22%.
-Activity Responsible Person(s) Timeline Expected Outcome Anticipated Resources (e.g. facilities, personnel, learning materials) 4.1.1 Examine research and trends to develop a robust process to reach Cultural Competency 2019 Process will be developed and staff diversity goals will Research and Trends Data from MPS and from high but attainable goa to increase the diversit of MPS staff. be set. other Massachusetts school districts and from the state.
-4.1.2 Host annual Diversity and Inclusion recruitment fair.
-Cultural Competency Committee March of each year Increase in pool of candidates of color Communication resources already in place Facilities needed on date of event Personnel- administrators, teachers, students/parents to attend 4.1.3 Further define the role and structure of the educators of color affinity group and increase awareness of role in promoting retention of teachers of color Competency Committee Administration Mentoring By Fall 2019 Regular meeting schedule Increased awareness among staff/faculty Release time if meeting during the day Personnel- identified "lead" teacher 4.1.4 Build partnership with local universities order to support the recruitment and retention of faculty of By December 2019 Regular meetings with University partner Process for recruiting/attracting Release time to meet with university representatives Identify lead personnel color Administration staff/faculty of color to sustain partnership 4.1.5 Identify or develop data systems to collect demographic and experience data from educators new to the district (leavers and stayers) Cultural Competency Committee Administration District Data Analyst By Spring 2019 Data that describe the experiences and decision-making process for teachers new to the district Objective 4.2 Increase the overall partici pation of students of o color in extra-cu urricular activities to clo se the participation gap.
+Teacher common planning time and tutorials/resources to help teachers understand how to use data to inform instructional decisions 3.2.3 Provide additional trainings or workshops for parents to understand the key data points related to their students Curriculum Coordinators/Data Specialist Pilot in Fall 2021 Online or in-person tutorial, perhaps coupled with parent/teacher conferences Research, time, and technology Goal 4: Cultural Competency To cultivate the cultural colorganizational cultural col orporate strategies to fo. ster and sustain the Objective 4.1 For new hires, increase the teachers of color to 2 22%.
+Activity Responsible Person(s) Timeline Expected Outcome Anticipated Resources (e.g. facilities, personnel, learning materials) 4.1.1 Examine research and trends to develop a robust process to reach Cultural Competency 2019 Process will be developed and staff diversity goals will Research and Trends Data from MPS and from at attainable goals ease the diversity staff.
+Committee be set. other Massachusetts school districts and from the state.
+Diversi ost annual ty and Inclusion ment fair.
+Cultural Competency Committee March of each year Increase in pool of candidates of color Communication resources already in place Facilities needed on date of event Personnel- administrators, teachers, students/parents to attend role and educate affinity increas urther define the d structure of the ors of color group and e awareness of its promoting on of teachers of Cultural Competency Committee Administration Mentoring leadership By Fall 2019 Regular meeting schedule Increased awareness among staff/faculty Release time if meeting during the day Personnel- identified "lead" teacher with loo order to recruit uild partnerships cal universities in o support the ment and on of faculty of Cultural Competency Committee Affinity Group By December 2019 Regular meetings with University partner Process for recruiting/attracting Release time to meet with university representatives Identify lead personnel color Administration staff/faculty of color to sustain partnership 4.1.5 Identify or develop data systems to collect demographic and experience data from educators new to the district (leavers and stayers) Cultural Competency Committee Administration District Data Analyst By Spring 2019 Data that describe the experiences and decision-making process for teachers new to the district Objective 4.2 Increase the overall partici pation of students of color in extra-cu urricular activities to clo se the participation gap.
 Activity Responsible Person(s) Timeline Expected Outcome Anticipated Resources (e.g. facilities, personnel, learning materials) 4.2.1 Develop a robust efficient system for tracking participation in extracurricular activities at all levels and identify and address barriers and facilitates participation District Data Analyst By January 2019 An efficient system of collecting data about student participation in extracurricular activities at each level Data that describe participation that Dedicated, easily accessible electronic database Personnel- time for Data Analyst to set up system and designated individual at each school to maintain and update data